bazeltools/bazel_jar_jar/README.md

 )
 ```

-The `input_jar` specifies the package that will be relocated. `name` is the target label to be used in place of the original package target.
+The `input_jar` specifies the package that will be relocated. `name` is the target label to be used in place of the original package target label.

-Change any references in your code to the original package path to the new shaded package path.
+Change any references in your code from the original package path to the new shaded package path.
 For example: `import com.twitter.scalding.Args` becomes `import foo.Args`.